Kevin-Vigil/Artificial-Intelligence-project/README.md

 Date created: March 18th, 2022

-In this problem, you will implement a CSP solver that takes exactly three arguments from the command line:
+In this problem, we will implement a CSP solver that takes exactly three arguments from the command line:
 1. The path to a . var file.
 The file contains the variables in the CSP to be solved and their domains.
 Each line of the file contains a variable (represented by a single letter), followed